g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 Figure 9 Flood Fill trial run console output

-I observed that methods other than Flood Fill took different number of steps (these can be seen on the console when the trails are conducted) to reach the goal indicating that they were navigating via different routes on each run.
+I observed that methods other than Flood Fill took different number of steps (these can be seen on the console when the trials are run) to reach the goal navigating via different routes on each run.
 Compared to these, Flood Fill search consistently ran the same path every time.

-Further during the debugging runs, I displayed the (rotation, movement) data being sent to *tester.py* and observed the same pattern indicating Flood Fill finds the optimal path and then traverses it without any randomness.
-So, Flood Fill seems to be the best solution to navigate these mazes.

 Reflection
 ----------

-I picked this project based on my exposure to the various robot competitions such as the Trinity College Fire Fighting robot contest.
-The challenge I realized was that this was different from a physical robot navigation problem!
-I had to learn many of the maze navigation theories starting with treating a maze as a graph to understanding flood fill.
+I picked this project due to my interest in robotics competitions such as FIRST, DARPA challenges and the Trinity College Fire Fighting robot contest.
+This project is different from the physical robot in these competitions.
+It was very interesting and challenging as this project helped me learn many of the maze navigation theories starting with treating a maze as a graph to understanding flood fill.

-I also needed to increase my python program skills in an accelerated manner as I was more used to coding in other languages.
-It was tough to understand its requirements but it was also great to learn its power to manage lists, dictionaries and queues.
-It really helped to discover the PyCharm editor as that helped me develop and test code rapidly.
-I do believe there are many ways to program the solution using better techniques.

 It would be interesting to see if the run time limitation was removed whether the other algorithms managed to navigate the maze.
 As *tester.py* is not to be